mwangdakota/pages-uswds-jekyll/pages/fastlane/covid-19-proposal-instructions.md

 * Select the most relevant SBIR/STTR topic area on the Project Pitch form
 * Reference the word “COVID-19” and in the “Describe the Technology/Innovation” field.
 * All questions about COVID-19-related research should be addressed directly to a cognizant NSF SBIR/STTR Program Director for the NSF program with which the research would be most closely aligned.

-For more information about COVID-19 proposals, please read our Frequently Asked Questions.

 [Prev]({{ site.baseurl }}/fastlane/definitions/)